ender-js/Ender/README.md

 With build, the ender.js files will include all packages inlined for her development pleasure.

-*note: A node_modules folder is the folder npm uses for installing packages.
+*note: The node_modules folder is the directory NPM uses for installing packages.
 Keeping this makes building your ender files faster, but is otherwise optional.
-If you'd prefer to have this directory cleaned up after your build peep the <code>just</code> method.*
+If you'd prefer to have this directory cleaned up after your build checkout the <code>just</code> method below.*

 <h3>Just (-j, just)</h3>